NREL/resstock/docs/source/hpxml_to_openstudio.rst

 The ventilation rate for vented attics (or crawlspaces) can be specified using an ``Attic`` (or ``Foundation``) element.
 First, define the ``AtticType`` as ``Attic[Vented='true']`` (or ``FoundationType`` as ``Crawlspace[Vented='true']``).
 Then use the ``VentilationRate[UnitofMeasure='SLA']/Value`` element to specify a specific leakage area (SLA).
-If these elements are not provided, default values will be used.
+If these elements are not provided, default values of 1/300 for vented attics and 1/150 for vented crawlspaces will be used based on `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNETICC3012019>`_.

 Roofs
 *****